compspec/jobspec/README.md

 This library includes a cluster agnostic language to setup a job (one unit of work in a jobspec).
 It is a transformational layer, or a simple language that converts steps needed to prepare a job for a specific clusters scheduler.
+It also provides a means to submit to a hierarchy.
-We are currently prototyping off of the Flux JobSpec, and intent to derive some variant between that and something more.
+We are currently prototyping off of the Flux JobSpec, and intend to derive some variant between that and something more.
 It is JobSpec... the next generation! 🚀️

 ⭐️ [Documentation](https://compspec.github.io/jobspec) ⭐️